raniya005/To-Do-List-Oasis-Infobyte-/README.md

-A login authentication system using HTML, CSS, and JavaScript.
-This system includes: User Registration, Login & Authentication, Password Reset, Personalized User Dashboard.
+A simple yet functional To-Do List web app using HTML, CSS, and JavaScript.
+This app allows users to add, edit, complete, and delete tasks.
+I also implemented features like task completion tracking and separating completed tasks from pending ones.